 This morning have a slow rise and enjoy the peace and quiet of the Colca Valley.
 Each bedroom in your lodge provides a doorway and entry into the expansive gardens.
 Sit on your private terrace, observing the vastness of the landscape, or the intricate movements of a feeding hummingbird.

-Perhaps spend the day enjoying the virtues of the Eco-Thermal Spa, boasting glass-panelled windows overlooking the fast-flowing river.
+Perhaps spend the day enjoying the virtues of the Eco-Thermal Spa, boasting glass-paneled windows overlooking the fast-flowing river.
 Or even exploring the farmland of Colca Lodge, where a series of barns with alpacas, llamas and long-haired suris graze peacefully alongside your lodging, is an incredible way to spend your day at ease.

 You’ll literally be rising with the birds this morning.
 Set off at the crack of dawn with your experienced and knowledgeable Wayfairer guide to get up close and personal with the largest flying bird on Earth: the Andean Condor.
 The magnitude of the wingspan of this spectacular bird cannot be overstated.
 They are colossal.
 You will be taken to an exclusive and secluded spot to interact with these birds in a setting far from the tourist traps.
 Watch the Condor glide and dive into the deepest crevices and perch high on clifftops.
 If you plan your visit between March and June, this is when these beautiful creatures are their most active.
 Afterwards, stop by Maca and Yanque to visit its colonial churches.
-Your last stop is at the Mirador lookout point of Antahuilque, where terraces have the shape of an amphitheatre.
+Your last stop is at the Mirador lookout point of Antahuilque, where terraces have the shape of an amphitheater.

 Today, you will then head back down to Arequipa, stopping in Patahuasi en route.
 Admire the Bosque de Piedras, a surreal collection of mushroom-like stones eroded by the wind that stand sentinel over the Río Sumbay.